-With interest rates at historic lows and so many different loan programs available, this is a great opportunity to purchase a home.
+With low interest rates and so many different loan programs available, this is a great opportunity to purchase a home.
 Whether you are buying an investment property, or a home as your principal residence, now is the time to get in on California real estate.

 Here are a few basics steps to purchasing a home: